-Performance Measure TOTAL PERMITTED SITES/FACILITIES Number of permits/licenses issued 0 Number of permits/licenses in effect at fiscal year end 0 OTHER REGULATED SITES/FACILITIES Number of transient non-community water systems 2,258 INSPECTIONS Number of sites inspected ("inspected" defined as at t he site) 312 Number of sites audited but not inspected 1,946 Number of sites evaluated for compliance (sum of the , 2,258 Number of inspections, spot checks (captures number 312 Number of audits (captures number of reviews of file/s 8,404 Number of inspections, audits, spot checks (sum of the e two measures above) 8,716 COMPLIANCE PROFILE - 1 Number of inspected sites/facilities with significant vio 0 Percentage of inspected sites/facilities with significant 0 Inspection coverage rate (number of sites inspected/c overage universe e) 14% SIGNIFICANT VIOLATIONS - Number of significant violations involving environment 0 Number of significant violations based on technical/preventative deficiencies 0 Number of significant violations carried over awaiting disposition from previous fiscal year.
-0 Total number of significant violations (sum of the three measures above) 0 DISPOSITION OF SIGNIFICANT VIOLATIONS 1 Resolved 0 Ongoing 0 ENFORCEMENT ACTIONS 1 Number of compliance assistance rendered 0 Administrative Civil/Judicial Total Number of show cause, remedial, corrective actions issued 0 0 0 Number of stop work orders 0 0 0 Number of injunctions obtained 0 0 0 Number of penalty and other enforcement actions 310 0 310 Notices given to public by water systems under Section 9-410 9 Number of referrals to Attorney General for possible criminal action 0 PENALTIES Amount of administrative or civil penalties obtained (\$ collected in FY) \$0
+Performance Measure TOTAL PERMITTED SITES/FACILITIES • Number of permits/licenses issued 0 Number of permits/licenses in effect at fiscal year end 0 OTHER REGULATED SITES/FACILITIES Number of transient non-community water systems 2248 INSPECTIONS Number of sites inspected ("inspected" defined as at the ne site) 275 Number of sites audited but not inspected 1973 Number of sites evaluated for compliance (sum of the two measures al bove) 2248 Number of inspections, spot checks (captures number of compliance a ctivities at sites) 275 Number of audits (captures number of reviews of file/s ubmittals for con npliance) 10971 Number of inspections, audits, spot checks (sum of the e two measures above) 11246 COMPLIANCE PROFILE Number of inspected sites/facilities with significant viol ations 0 Percentage of inspected sites/facilities with significant violations 0 Inspection coverage rate (number of sites inspected/co overage universe e) 12.23% SIGNIFICANT VIOLATIONS Number of significant violations involving environmental or health impact Number of significant violations based on technical/preventative deficiencies 0 Number of significant violations carried over awaiting disposition from previous fiscal year.
+0 Total number of significant violations (sum of the three measures above e) 0 DISPOSITION OF SIGNIFICANT VIOLATIONS Resolved 0 Ongoing 0 ENFORCEMENT ACTIONS Number of compliance assistance rendered Administrative Civil/Judicial Total Number of show cause, remedial, corrective actions issued 0 0 0 Number of stop work orders 0 0 0 Number of injunctions obtained 0 0 0 Number of penalty and other enforcement actions 244 0 Notices given to public by water systems under Section 9-410 Number of referrals to Attorney General for possible criminal action 0 PENALTIES Amount of administrative or civil penalties obtained (\$ collected in FY) \$0

 Coverage rate is computed by dividing the number of inspected systems by the total number of transient non-community water systems.

 This number includes actions to inform public water systems of monitoring requirements under the Safe Drinking Water Act.